willi-kappler/python_intro/docs/exam/overview.rst

 Smoothing Data

-Load data ``XYShirase_GPS_Small.txt``.
+Load data ``data6.txt``.
 This datafile was recoreded by a GPS station on an Antarctica Ice shelf.
 The data structure is as follows:

 * col1: coordinate polar stereographic East (m)